 Xbox Series X vs Xbox Series S price – How much do they cost?

-Xbox Series X will cost £449 / $499.
+Xbox Series X currently retails for £449/$499.
 That’s a fairly high price, but you do get native 4K support in return to make it worthwhile.

-The Xbox Series S will cost a far more affordable £249 / $299, but will be limited to a 1440p performance.
+The Xbox Series S costs a far more affordable £249/$299, but is limited to a 1440p performance.
 You’re still getting a slew of high-end features here though, including ray tracing, speedy SSDs and the same CPU as the Series X. The only major differences to the Series X are the lack of disk drive and a weaker GPU.

 Xbox Series X vs Xbox Series S Specs – What’s the power difference?